 The Online Commerce Players in China

-To get an idea about China’s ecommerce market and online landscape let’s start with the largest online retailers in the Middle Kingdom:
+In order to get an idea about China’s ecommerce market and online landscape let’s start with the largest online retailers in the Middle Kingdom:

 - Tmall China by Alibaba Group

 - This third most visited website in the world is a brand-driven B2C marketplace.

 - Jingdong (JD) is a B2C marketplace with in-house delivery and logistics.
 Tmall relies on its sellers to fulfill the supply chain.
 And JD.com formed a strategic partnership with Tencent (WeChat) to take on Alibaba

 - Kaola by NetEase

 - This cross-border ecommerce player offers a large variety of goods, focusing on selling high-quality “Western” products to middle-class Chinese customers.

 - The “Little Red Book” is a platform for young people’s lifestyle shopping.
 User-generated content (UGC) inspires this sharing community.